 I developed a little set of three music note cards: two thank you cards and one plain card.
 The eighth note card is the only one I can claim as a simple card, as an eighth note is pretty easy to trace and cut by hand.
 The sixteenth note and treble clef are much more finicky.
 Feel free to use a cutting machine to make the job much easier.
 I mount the music notes with foam squares to give them a little dimension.

 I liked the mom in multiple languages card I created for Mother’s Day so much that I designed a thank you in multiple languages version.
 I’m crazy about polka dots and went for a bold background, but you could easily tone it down with a more subtle pattern or color.

-Template: mother in multiple languages A2 size
+Template: thank you in multiple languages A2 size

 I come back to leaves over and over again for DIY projects, and greeting cards are no exception.
 This card is not the first design I’ve created with acrylic painted detail on the stamped leaves either.
 I added a few DIY scrapbook embellishments to complete the thank you card.

 For this leafy thank you card design, I punched leaves out of a vintage dictionary page and then filled out the design with a couple of different stamped leaves and a thank you banner.
 I’ve linked the original source for the dictionary page you see on this card.
 I also have a comprehensive collection of free printable vintage dictionary pages now.

 I really wanted to create a greeting card with a book page background.
 I love the whimsical pairing of Alice in Wonderland and butterflies.
 You can customize this design concept for virtually any type of handmade card.

 I love paper crafts that use up all of those little scraps you can’t bear to throw away.
 Shockingly (not), I went for bright scraps with vivid patterns, but you can customize this aesthetic any way you like.